-Consider this: □ Women do not necessarily feel better the moment treatment ends.
+Consider this: ☐ Women do not necessarily feel better the moment treatment ends.
 Continue to Acknowledge that you are still available to assist her even now that treatment is over.
-Some tasks or roles assumed by caregivers during treatment may need to continue while she reimmerses into routines and slowly regains energy. □ Be patient.
-The post-treatment recovery phase can last six months to one year or longer after treatment is finished.
-Be sure your loved one has a survivorship care plan.
-Practical help can include gathering copies of her treatment records for personal files. □ This could also be a good time to discuss some difficult but practical issues that affect every family.
+Some tasks or roles assumed by caregivers during treatment may need to continue while she reimmerses into routines and slowly regains energy. ☐ Be patient.
+The post-treatment recovery phase can last six months to one year or longer after treatment is finished. ☐ Be sure your loved one has a survivorship care plan.
+Practical help can include gathering copies of her treatment records for personal files. ☐ This could also be a good time to discuss some difficult but practical issues that affect every family.
 It is important to consider financial plans and wills.
-Hopefully you will not need these plans any time soon.
-Consider joining a support group, either together or separately, to work through the emotional impact of cancer. □ If sexual intimacy becomes a problem for you and your loved one, know that there are things you can do to help regain an intimate connection.
-Remember that life is different after cancer.
-Appreciate each moment together.
+Hopefully are things you can do to help regain an intimate connection.